fpezzati/movona/README.md

 Aggregates a set of features that allow user to draw and define specific geospatial objects.

 ## ScouterWeb
-This is Scoute's web interface: a web component that is in charge to render what user figured out using Scouter.
+This is Scouter's web interface: a web component that is in charge to render what user figured out using Scouter.
 ScouterWeb encapsulates Scouter and feeds him with all the events that occurs (user interaction).

 One of the key components in ScouterWeb is the function that allows gui components to send an event that will update application's state and refresh gui itself.